brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 ### Enabling Pipelining

-DeepSpeed uses all layers in a `nn.Sequential` container or `list` as the the sequence of layers to be broken into pipelining stages.
-A stage is a range of layers (or a block of computation) that will be assigned to a section of the pipeline.
+DeepSpeed uses all layers in a `nn.Sequential` container or `list` as the sequence of layers to be broken into pipelining stages.
+A stage is a range of layers that define a block of computation that will be assigned to a section of the pipeline.

 {: style="text-align:center; font-size: small;"}
 <img width="80%" height="80%" src="/assets/GPT-lite-DeepSpeed/GPT_pipelining.png"/>